 when are Eye-Fi files uploaded/available?

-my hopes were high that an Eye-Fi card would allow me to upload a daily version of what’s been recorded so far. unfortunately, the avi-file is completed only at the very end of the recording, so Eye-Fi doesn’t recognize the intermediate stage as a complete file that’s worth uploading. in other words, Eye-Fi can wirelessly transfer your video at the very end of the recording, not before.
+my hopes were high that an Eye-Fi card would allow me to upload a daily version of what’s been recorded so far. while this is possible using the timer function (which creates separate, daily files), in a continuous recording the avi-file is completed only at the very end of the recording, and Eye-Fi will only upload completed files.

 is the camera really compatible with Eye-Fi?

 while testing the camera and card for a short few days, i noticed the camera frequently froze at the “Reading SD Card” screen when booting with the Eye-Fi card (Eye-Fi Mobile X2 8GB+WiFi) installed. removing and re-inserting the card always solved the problem, but it’s not nice to have this happen, especially in the field.